pxfr/greenhouse-tools-php/README.md

 # Requirements
 1. PHP Version
-  a.
-5.6 or greater for V1.
+    - 5.6 or greater for V1.
-  b.
-7.3 or greater for V2.
+   -  7.3 or greater for V2.
 2. [Composer](https://getcomposer.org/).
 You should be using Composer to manage this package.

 Due to the EOL on PHP 5 and Guzzle 6, this package was upgraded to require PHP 7.3.
 We will no longer be supporting V1.
+Going forward, new features will be added exclusively to the 2.0 branch.
+You should update to 2.0 as soon as reasonably possible.

 # Installing
 This is available on Packagist.
 Install via Composer.
 Add the following to your requirements: